sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 Generating and Uploading your SSH Keys
 --------------------------------------

-Git will use SSH public key cryptography to decide if and where you are allowed to upload code to.
-This is not required if you just want to report a bug or comment on a ticket, but as soon as you want to contribute code yourself you need to provide trac with the public half of your own personal key.
+The git installation on the development server uses SSH keys to decide if and where you are allowed to upload code.
+No SSH key is required to report a bug or comment on a ticket, but as soon as you want to contribute code yourself you need to provide trac with the public half of your own personal key.
 In recent versions of Sage, you can use Sage to generate an upload an SSH key